mangdangroboticsclub/MiniPupperDocs/docs/guide/SLAM.rst

 Mini Pupper's ROS2 version is based on `Champ <https://github.com/chvmp/champ>`_  open source project, and we made some changes to SLAM and Navigation functions.

+The SLAM (Simultaneous Localization and Mapping) is a technique to draw a map by estimating current location in an arbitrary space.
+Following the steps below, we can use Mini Pupper to draw a map of the surrounding area.

 **NOTE: Please run the SLAM node on Remote PC.**
 **Make sure to launch the Bringup from Mini Pupper before executing any operation.**

 1. Run SLAM Node
 ------------

-1.If Bringup is not launched on Mini Pupper, launch Bringup first.
+1. If Bringup is not launched on Mini Pupper, launch Bringup first.

 •	Open a terminal with Ctrl+Alt+T  to connect Mini Pupper.
 •	Look at monitor of Mini Pupper to obtain the IP address of it.